-THE JOINT LEAD UNDERWRITERS AND BOOKRUNNERS FOR THE OFFER
+THE UNDERWRITERS FOR THE OFFER

-BDO Capital and BPI Capital, pursuant to an Underwriting Agreement with Ayala Land dated [●] 2021, (the "Underwriting Agreement"), have agreed to act as the Joint Lead Underwriters and Bookrunners for the Offer and as such, distribute and sell the Bonds at the Issue Price, and have also committed jointly, and not solidarily, to underwrite in total ₱[2,750,000,000] of the Offer on a firm basis, in either case subject to the satisfaction of certain conditions and in consideration for certain fees and expenses.
+BDO Capital, BPI Capital and RCBC Capital, pursuant to an Underwriting Agreement with Ayala Land dated [●] 2021, (the "Underwriting Agreement"), have agreed to act as the Underwriters for the Offer and as such, distribute and sell the Bonds at the Issue Price, and have also committed jointly, and not solidarily, to underwrite in total ₱[2,750,000,000] of the Offer on a firm basis, in either case subject to the satisfaction of certain conditions and in consideration for certain fees and expenses.

 For the Offer, the Joint Lead Underwriters and Bookrunners will receive a fee of up to 0.375% on the underwritten principal amount of the Bonds issued.
-Such fee shall be inclusive of underwriting and participation commissions.
-The amount of the commitments of the Joint Lead Underwriters and Bookrunners are as follows:
+Such fee shall be inclusive of underwriting and participation commissions to be paid to the Co-Lead Underwriter and other participating underwriters or selling agents, if any.
+The amount of the firm commitments of the Underwriters are as follows:

-Joint Lead Underwriters and Bookrunners Commitment
+Underwriters Commitment

-BDO Capital ₱ [1,375,000,000.00]
+BDO Capital ₱ [1,125,000,000.00]

-BPI Capital ₱ [1,375,000,000.00]
+BPI Capital ₱ [1,125,000,000.00]

+RCBC Capital ₱ [500,000,000.00]

 Total ₱ [2,750,000,000.00]

-The Oversubsciption Option, once exercised during the Offer Period, shall be deemed firmly underwritten by the Joint Lead Underwriters and Bookrunners, in addition to the amounts above.
+The Oversubscription Option, once exercised during the Offer Period, shall be deemed firmly underwritten by the Underwriters, in addition to the amounts above.

-There is no arrangement for the Joint Lead Underwriters and Bookrunners to return any unsold Bonds to Ayala Land.
+There is no arrangement for the Underwriters to return any unsold Bonds to Ayala Land.
 The Underwriting Agreement may be terminated in certain circumstances prior to payment being made to Ayala Land of the net proceeds of the Bonds.

-The Joint Lead Underwriters and Bookrunners, are each duly licensed by the SEC to engage in underwriting or distribution of the Bonds.
-The Joint Lead Underwriters and Bookrunners may, from time to time, engage in transactions with and perform services in the ordinary course of its business for Ayala Land or other members of the Ayala Group of which Ayala Land forms a part.
+The Underwriters, are each duly licensed by the SEC to engage in underwriting or distribution of the Bonds.
+The Underwriters may, from time to time, engage in transactions with and perform services in the ordinary course of its business for Ayala Land or other members of the Ayala Group of which Ayala Land forms a part.